The Library at Bourne will prove useful in your research.

 - For today's district governance, contact the South Kesteven District Council.

-- The Civil Parish was abolished in 1936 as part of a government re-organisation.
+- The Civil Parish was abolished in 1936 as part of a government re-organisation and merged with Laughton Civil Parish.

-- The children of the parish went to school built here in 1850.
+- The children of the parish went to a school built here in 1850.
+The school was enlarged in 1874 to hold 90 children.
 In 1911, about 50 children attended the school.

 - For more on researching school records, see our Schools Research page.